Volkswagen not in talks with Chinese manufacturers, CEO says - Finance news and analysis from Global Banking & Finance Review

 By Rachel More

 "We still have excess capacity at our plants in Europe and Germany.
-We need to address this in order to remain competitive," Blume told a workers' assembly in Wolfsburg, adding that the carmaker would not return to pre-pandemic sales in the region.
+We need to address this in order to remain competitive," Blume said in Wolfsburg, adding that there were "currently no plans or discussions with Chinese manufacturers".

-Volkswagen has vowed to avoid factory closures in agreement with unions and the company's powerful works council.
+Volkswagen has vowed to avoid factory closures in agreement with German unions and the company's powerful works council.

-Speculation on Partnerships and Plant-Sharing Deals
+Speculation Over Partnerships and Plant-Sharing

 Late last month, Blume said contracts with defence companies or Chinese plant-sharing deals could offer solutions, sparking media speculation over possible partnerships like recent deals struck between Stellantis and Chinese carmakers.